DanyelleH/PathoMap/README.md

 Overview

-The Protein Function API enables users to quickly access protein function data and diseases associated with protein mutations or deficiencies using he proteins name.
+The Protein Function API enables users to quickly access protein function data and diseases associated with protein mutations or deficiencies using he proteins name or Uniprot Accession_id.
 By leveraging the UniProt database, this API provides accurate insights into protein roles and their connections to diseases, saving time and accelerating research efforts.

 #### Usage : To start the API: